How to Handle Unpaid Invoices: 10 Strategies for Success

 Consider this option if you’re busy chasing people endlessly after giving them more than enough warnings and chances to make right.

 Debt collection agencies specialize in recovering payments that are typically more than 90 days past due.
-Their service includes following up with the customer off your hands and using proven legal tactics to get the other party to pay.
+Their service includes following up with the customer and using proven legal tactics to get the other party to pay.

 The Collection Bureau of America report shows that the average debt recovery is around 20%.

-Keep in mind that debt collectors are paid a percentage of what they collect and sometimes charge a fee.
+Keep in mind that they are paid a percentage of what they collect and sometimes charge a fee.

 If you urgently need cash and can’t rely on a customer to pay up, you can use a factoring service to help you get the money you need while the invoice goes through.